HGVSnomenclature/hgvs-nomenclature/docs/background/glossary.md

 - frameshift: a sequence change between the translation initiation (start) and termination (stop) codon where, compared to a reference sequence, translation shifts to another reading frame ([protein](../recommendations/protein/frameshift.md))

-- fusion transcript: a transcript (RNA molecule) which consist of parts of transcripts from two or more genes, resulting from a translocation, deletion, or inversion.
+- gene fusion: the joining of two or more genes resulting in a chimeric transcript and/or a novel interaction between a rearranged regulatory element with the expressed product of a partner gene (a regulatory fusion).

+- genomic rearrangement: see *Structural Variant (SV)*

 - haplotype: contiguous set of genetic variants that are co-located on one chromosome (molecule) and are inherited from the same parent